arj1211/FileCrypto/README.md

 # FileCrypto

+> ⚠️ **WARNING**: This is an educational project and contains known security vulnerabilities.
+> Not suitable for production use or protecting sensitive data.
+See "Security Considerations"
+> section for details.

-A secure file encryption/decryption utility that uses AES-256 encryption in CBC mode with robust key management and secure file processing.
+A file encryption/decryption utility that implements AES-256 encryption in CBC mode with key management and file processing capabilities.

 ## Features

-- Strong encryption using AES-256 in CBC mode
+- AES-256 encryption in CBC mode
-- Secure key generation and management
+- Basic key generation and management
-- PKCS7 padding for proper block alignment
+- PKCS7 padding for block alignment
 - Random IV generation for each encryption
-- Preservation of original file structure
+- File structure preservation
 - Command-line interface
 - Modular architecture with separate components for:
   - Key Management
   - Encryption/Decryption
   - Key Exchange
   - Metadata Management

+## Security Considerations

+### Current Security Vulnerabilities

+This implementation has several known security vulnerabilities that users should be aware of:

+[Rest of security considerations section as previously written...]

 ## Requirements